 Studying leadership and management at university may bring surprising benefits, as you move beyond an education that may have been confined to what you observed in the workplace.
 Students achieve breakthrough gains in their leadership understanding and add practical strategies to achieve real results.
 Graduates also come away with a qualification that demonstrates a commitment to self-improvement and a desire to capitalise on their innate leadership potential.

-An online Master of Management is a general managerial program that delivers transferrable executive skills.
+A Master of Management is a general managerial program that delivers transferrable executive skills.
 Salary benefits to graduates come from improved on-the-job performance and enhanced communication skills.
 As well, holding a management qualification gives employers more confidence to appoint you to senior roles.

 A Masters in Educational Leadership is for teacher trainers and other learning managers.
 Program participants explore how to better support professional development and learning innovation.

 Education leaders are needed in schools, universities, corporate settings, healthcare, the public sector and in community settings.
 A master's education provides authority and skills to help you take on new challenges.

 A Master of Leadership and Management in Education covers topics such as leading staff, measuring and improving learning outcomes, and digital learning...
 READ MORE

 If you're in health care, a Master of Health Management may be the ideal leadership program.
 Management courses are aimed at people who know the health industry and are looking for greater job responsibility.